Aaronzijingcai/zjcai.github.io/_pages/about.md

 ---

 <!-- ## About me -->
 <br>Hi!
-I am a final-year(senior) undergrad majoring in Computer Science and Technology at Zhejiang Gongshang University  .
-Supervised by [Prof.Hua Zhang](https://scie.zjgsu.edu.cn/zh-hans/node/381), I am working on Natural Language Processing Research Group.
+I am a final-year(senior) undergrad majoring in Computer Science and Technology at Zhejiang Gongshang University.
+Supervised by [Prof. Hua Zhang](https://scie.zjgsu.edu.cn/zh-hans/node/381), I am working on Natural Language Processing Research Group.

 I am also open to other topics.
-Free free to reach out if you would like to chat!
+Feel free to reach out if you would like to chat!

 (This webpage was last updated on **Mar 2024**)